Skip to product information

 • Sign-off section

-Why This Risk Assessment Works for Plasterers:
+Why This Risk Assessment Works for Plasterers

-Why This Risk Assessment Works for Plasterers:
+Why This Risk Assessment Works for Plasterers

 • Practical and easy to use: This template helps you prepare a clear risk assessment for plastering work without overcomplicating the process.
-It comes pre-filled with relevant content, so you can review, edit and adapt it quickly.
+It comes pre-completed with relevant content, so you can review, edit and adapt it quickly.

 • Relevant to the work you do: The document reflects common plastering activities, including plasterboard installation, skimming, rendering, ceiling work, lime plastering, heritage plaster repairs, working at height, manual handling and the use of hand and power tools.